Economic/epiextracts/docs/variables/descriptions/emp_shortdesc.md

-and this is the description for wbho
+Employment status of the individual.